 Read more about Top AR Engines for Unity.

-- Demo with Cubes & AR Shadows (docs): shader is included.
+- Demo Scene with Cubes & AR Shadows (docs): shader is included.

-- Separate Scene with Camera Permission Request using free Native Camera.
+- Permission Scene with Camera Permission Request using free Native Camera.

 Gyro vs. Accelerometer